intel/llvm/sycl/doc/SharedLibraries.md

   - No logical binding between host module and export/import lists, i.e. resolution is performed w/o regard to containing host modules
 - Actual linking is performed by underlying backend (OpenCL/L0/etc.)
+  - Underlying backend is the backend used by the SYCL RT to perform JIT compilation of the program with symbols that need dynamic resolution.

 Next sections describe details of changes in each component.